Treatment for Celiac Disease

 How do doctors treat celiac disease?

-Your doctor may refer you to a dietitian who specializes in treating people with celiac disease.
-The dietitian will teach you how to avoid gluten while following a healthy diet.
+Your doctor will explain the gluten-free diet and may refer you to a registered dietitian who specializes in treating people who have celiac disease.
+The dietitian will teach you how to avoid gluten while following a healthy diet and recommend substitutes for foods that contain gluten.
 He or she will help you

 - check food and product labels for gluten

 - design everyday meal plans